 - Gambling to relieve feelings of helplessness or to escape problems

-- Attempting to get out of gambling debt by placing another bet
+- Attempting to win back lost money by placing another bet

 - Jeopardising important relationships or losing career opportunities